cyberhexe/red-toolkit/README.md

 * **mana** toolkit for wifi rogue AP attacks and MitM. https://github.com/sensepost/mana

 ### Embedded & Peripheral Devices Hacking
+* **USB-Rubber-Ducky** The USB Rubber Ducky is a Human Interface Device programmable with a simple scripting language allowing penetration testers to quickly and easily craft and deploy security auditing payloads that mimic human keyboard input. https://github.com/hak5darren/USB-Rubber-Ducky
 * **magspoof** a portable device that can spoof/emulate any magnetic stripe, credit card or hotel card "wirelessly", even on standard magstripe (non-NFC/RFID) readers. https://github.com/samyk/magspoof
 * **WarBerryPi** was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much information as possible in a short period of time with being as stealth as possible. https://github.com/secgroundzero/warberry
 * **P4wnP1** is a highly customizable USB attack platform, based on a low cost Raspberry Pi Zero or Raspberry Pi Zero W (required for HID backdoor). https://github.com/mame82/P4wnP1